Mellon Mays Summer Program for Visiting Fellows

 How to Apply

-- Submit a UCLA Summer Programs for Undergraduate Research (SPUR) online application: https://grad.ucla.edu/admissions/diversity/summer-programs-for-undergraduate-research-spur/online-application/.
+- Submit a UCLA Summer Programs for Undergraduate Research (SPUR) online application.
 Select the Mellon Mays program as your first choice from the drop-down menu.

-- A brief research statement (~300 words) describing your MMUF research project.
+- A brief research proposal (~300 words) describing your MMUF research project.
 For students just beginning their research: please describe what you think your project will be.

 - A description of your summer research goals (~300 words) and what you hope to get out of the UCLA MMUF Writing and Research Training Program.

-We require a note from the coordinator at your home institution confirming your participation in the institution’s MMUF program and endorsing your participation in the UCLA Writing and Research Training Program.
-After you submit your application, your coordinator will be contacted to confirm your participation.
+- A coordinator's recommendation form from the coordinator at your home institution confirming your participation in the institution’s MMUF program and endorsing your participation in the UCLA Writing and Research Training Program.
+We will send your coordinator the recommendation form as soon as you submit the two application items above, but it is your responsibility to follow up with your coordinator to make sure the coordinator's recommendation form is submitted by the March 15 deadline.

 Undergraduate Research Center –